Aaron Copland: 1935 to 1950

 Around 1935 Copland began to compose musical pieces for young audiences, in accordance with the first goal of American Gebrauchsmusik.
 These works included piano pieces (The Young Pioneers) and an opera (The Second Hurricane).
 During the Depression years, Copland traveled extensively to Europe, Africa, and Mexico.
-He formed an important friendship with Mexican composer Carlos Chávez and would return often to Mexico for working vacations conducting engagements.
-During his initial visit to Mexico, Copland began composing the first of his signature works, El Salón México, which he completed in 1936.
+He formed an important friendship with Mexican composer Carlos Chávez and returned often to Mexico for working vacations conducting engagements.
+During his initial visit to Mexico, Copland began composing the first of his signature works, El Salón México, completed in 1936.
 In it and in The Second Hurricane Copland began "experimenting", as he phrased it, with a simpler, more accessible style.
 This and other incidental commissions fulfilled the second goal of American Gebrauchsmusik, creating music of wide appeal.

 Concurrent with The Second Hurricane, Copland composed (for radio broadcast) "Prairie Journal" on a commission from the Columbia Broadcast System.
 This was one of his first pieces to convey the landscape of the American West.
 This emphasis on the frontier carried over to his ballet Billy the Kid (1938), which along with El Salón México became his first widespread public success.
 Copland's ballet music established him as an authentic composer of American music much as Stravinsky's ballet scores connected the composer with Russian music and came at an opportune time.
 He helped fill a vacuum for American choreographers to fill their dance repertory and tapped into an artistic groundswell, from the motion pictures of Busby Berkeley and Fred Astaire to the ballets of George Balanchine and Martha Graham, to both democratize and Americanize dance as an art form.
 In 1938, Copland helped form the American Composers Alliance to promote and publish American contemporary classical music.
-Copland was president of the organization from 1939 to 1945.
+He was president of the organization from 1939 to 1945.
 In 1939, Copland completed his first two Hollywood film scores, for Of Mice and Men and Our Town, and composed the radio score "John Henry", based on the folk ballad.